-In addition, Home Care Aide Week takes place the second full week of November.
+In addition, Home Care Aide Week takes place the second full week of the month, November 8-14, 2020.
 Join us in honoring these compassionate, tireless workers who play an invaluable role for their clients as caregivers, companions, and friends.

 - Home care providers will travel about 8 billion miles to deliver the best health care in the world;

 - Ninety percent of Americans want to age in place, and home care is the preferred method of health care delivery among the disabled, elderly, and chronically ill; and

 - Home care provides high-quality, compassionate care to more than 5 million Americans annually.

 Home Care & Hospice Month is the perfect time to connect with your elected officials; visit the NAHC Advocacy Center to learn more.